-The fact that a country receives many asylum seekers is also linked to the country’s geographical location and how consistently the country takes fingerprints and registers arrivals (e.g. Italy, Greece, Malta and Hungary) and does not necessarily reflect where the asylum seekers wish to claim asylum.
-For example, many asylum seekers ended up making their asylum claim in Denmark even though they were on their way to Sweden – and even more travelled through the country without being registered.
+Whether a country receives many asylum seekers is also linked to the country’s geographical location (e.g. Cyprus, Italy and Greece) and how consistently the country takes fingerprints and registers arrivals, and does not necessarily reflect where the asylum seekers wish to claim asylum.
+For example, many asylum seekers have ended up making their claim in Denmark even though they were on their way to Sweden – and even more travelled through the country without being registered.

 The total number of applications (gross number) in Europe is higher than the actual number, as many are registered in more than one country.
 Around one quarter of all asylum seekers in Denmark are returned to other countries because of fingerprints or visa (Dublin procedure), and some have their case dismissed for other reasons.